bargielowski/bargielowski/README.md

 **Hey, I'm Krzysztof ✌️**

-I'm a IT Administrator from Poland
+I'm a IT Admin from Poland

 Currently i will support projects and infrastructure on the side of PL MSHP building customer-centered products, services and experiences.